M-Meydan/XUnitTestBase/README.md

 ## 💡 Example Highlights

-- 🧪 Auto-mocking multiple dependencies
+- 💢 Auto-mocking for multiple dependencies
-- 🔁 Overriding mocks with real/fake implementations
+- 🔁 Override mocks with real or custom fakes
-- 📦 Fake data generation with `AutoBogus`
+- 📆 Test data generation using `AutoBogus`
 - 🚀 End-to-end HTTP testing with in-memory `HttpClient`

 ---

 ## 👤 Author

 Built for practical, scalable test development.
-Contributions and suggestions welcome.
+Contributions and suggestions are welcome.\
 Created by **Muhsin Meydan**

 ---

 ## 🛠 License

-MIT License — free for commercial and open-source use.
+MIT License — free for commercial and open-source u se.